spec0p/pg-docs/server-rules.md

 </dl>
 <div class="tabs-content">
     <div class="content active" id="javascript-3">
 <p>The <code>createBotMove</code> function will be called to generate a valid move for the bot.
 It returns an object containing the content of the move and the state of the game as strings.
-The <code>evaluateMove</code> function will be called automatically with the generated bot move, as such, unlike the Java implementation, this move does not need to be applied to the game state.</p>
+The <code>evaluateMove</code> function will be called automatically with the generated bot move, thus unlike the Java implementation, this move does not need to be applied to the game state.</p>

 {% highlight js %}
 var createBotMove = function(state, playerId) {